-We cover pre and post-natal Services, which includes routine and non-routine office Visits, telemedicine Visits, x-ray, lab and specialty tests.
+We cover pre-and post-natal Services, which includes routine and non-routine office Visits, telemedicine Visits, x-ray, lab and specialty tests.
 The Health Plan covers birthing classes and breastfeeding support, supplies, and counseling from trained providers during pregnancy and/or in the postpartum period.

-Services for pre-existing conditions care related to the development of a high-risk condition(s) during pregnancy, and non-routine obstetrical care are covered subject to applicable Cost Share for specialty, diagnostic, and/or treatment Services.
+Services for non-routine obstetrical care are covered subject to applicable cost share for specialty, diagnostic and/or treatment Services